Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Patterson Lakes' median income among taxpayers is $56,937, with an average of $73,788.
-This is higher than the national average.
-Greater Melbourne has a median income of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $61,634 (median) and $79,876 (average).
-Census data indicates that incomes in Patterson Lakes cluster around the 61st percentile nationally.
-Income distribution shows that 29.9% of individuals earn between $1,500 - 2,999, aligning with the broader area where this cohort represents 32.8%.
-After housing expenses, 85.6% of income remains for other expenses.
-Patterson Lakes' SEIFA income ranking places it in the 7th decile.
+This is higher than the national average and compares to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimates for September 2025 would be approximately $61,634 (median) and $79,876 (average).
+Census data indicates household, family and personal incomes in Patterson Lakes cluster around the 61st percentile nationally.
+Distribution data shows the $1,500 - 2,999 earnings band captures 29.9% of the community (2,384 individuals), aligning with the broader area where this cohort likewise represents 32.8%.
+After housing, 85.6% of income remains for other expenses and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income